 It is recognised that on occasions learners may be identified as requiring support for issues connected to radicalisation and extremism.
-In these cases, the DSL or Deputy DSL will review the case and where it is considered appropriate to seek external support a Prevent referral will be made with a view to assessment of the case for the Channel programme.
+In these cases, the DSL will review the case and where it is considered appropriate to seek external support a Prevent referral will be made with a view to assessment of the case for the Channel programme.
 Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.

 Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
 An individual's engagement with the programme is entirely voluntary at all stages.
+Where a Prevent referral is adopted, we will co-operate with local authority-led Channel panels as required.

 It is recognised that leaners requiring support may live or reside in differing geographical areas and Prevent referral processes and support may vary from region to region.
-Therefore, upon identification of a relevant case the DSL or Deputy DSL, or person nominated by them, will liaise with the Department for Education Regional Prevent Coordinator network to ensure quick and effective access to the appropriate local Prevent support.
+Therefore, upon identification of a relevant case the DSL, or person nominated by them, will liaise with the Department for Education Regional Prevent Coordinator network to ensure quick and effective access to the appropriate local Prevent support.

-If in doubt of who the regional contact is, information can be sent to: Sam Slack East Midlands Regional Prevent Coordinator HE/FE (G7) sam.slack@education.gov.uk 07384452156
+If in doubt of who the regional contact is, information can be sent to:

+Sam Slack

+East Midlands Regional Prevent Coordinator HE/FE (G7) sam.slack@education.gov.uk